raft-tech/TANF-app/WORKSPACES.md

 ## Running Development Environment & Tasks

 All tasks from `Taskfile.yml` are integrated into VS Code's native task runner.
+If you installed the Task extension, they are also available in the left panel.

 ### How to Run Tasks in VS Code
 1. Press `Cmd + Shift + P` (macOS) or `Ctrl + Shift + P` (Windows/Linux).